DevParapalli/WeatherAppPython/README.md

 # SchoolPythonProject
-DevParapalli, Project for GHRV, CBSE and jizz
+DevParapalli, Project for GHRV, CBSE

+Requirements
+- Requests
+- PySimpleGUI

+Usage:
+- Type in the city name and click sumbit to get weather data.